Ayutthaya Kingdom: Ranking of social classes

 Uthong was responsible for the compilation of a Dharmaśāstra, a legal code based on Hindu sources and traditional Thai custom.
 The Dharmaśāstra remained a tool of Thai law until late in the 19th century.
 A bureaucracy based on a hierarchy of ranked and titled officials was introduced, and society was organized in a related manner.
 However, the caste system was not adopted.

-The 16th century witnessed the rise of Burma, which had overrun Chiang Mai in the Burmese-Siamese War of 1563–1564.
-In 1569, Burmese forces, joined by Thai rebels, mostly royal family members of Thailand, captured the city of Ayutthaya and carried off the whole royal family to Burma (Burmese-Siamese War 1568–1570).
-Thammarachathirat (1569–1590), a Thai governor who had aided the Burmese, was installed as vassal king at Ayutthaya.
-Thai independence was restored by his son, King Naresuan (1590–1605), who turned on the Burmese and by 1600 had driven them from the country.

 Determined to prevent another treason like his father's, Naresuan set about unifying the country's administration directly under the royal court at Ayutthaya.
 He ended the practice of nominating royal princes to govern Ayutthaya's provinces, assigning instead court officials who were expected to execute policies handed down by the king.
 Thereafter royal princes were confined to the capital.
 Their power struggles continued, but at court under the king's watchful eye.

-The 1686 Siamese embassy, accompanied by their translator, Abbot Artus de Lionne.
-Painted by Jacques Vigouroux Duplessis (c.
-1680–1732).

 To ensure his control over the new class of governors, Naresuan decreed that all freemen subject to phrai service had become phrai luang, bound directly to the king, who distributed the use of their services to his officials.
 This measure gave the king a theoretical monopoly on all manpower, and the idea developed that since the king owned the services of all the people, he also possessed all the land.
 Ministerial offices and governorships – and the sakdina that went with them – were usually inherited positions dominated by a few families often connected to the king by marriage.
 Indeed, marriage was frequently used by Thai kings to cement alliances between themselves and powerful families, a custom prevailing through the 19th century.
 As a result of this policy, the king's wives usually numbered in the dozens.

-Even with Naresuan's reforms, the effectiveness of the royal government over the next 150 years was unstable.
-Royal power outside the crown lands – in theory, absolute – was in practice limited by the laxity of the civil administration.
-The influence of central government and the king was not extensive beyond the capital.
-When war with the Burmese broke out in the late 18th century, provinces easily abandoned the capital.
-As the enforcing troops were not easily rallied to defend the capital, the city of Ayutthaya could not stand against the Burmese aggressors.
+Even with Naresuan's reforms the royal government remained uneven.
+Royal power outside the crown lands was absolute in theory and limited in practice by a lax civil administration.
+It did not reach far beyond the capital, as the desertion of the provinces in the war of the late 18th century showed.